 Generally speaking, commercial real estate is associated with high return on equity because it’s more likely to be cash flow positive and increase in value over time.

-Examples of this kind of situation might be laboratories, sound studios, hotels, restaurants and other usages requiring significant capital expenditure.
+Examples of this kind of situation might be laboratories, sound studios, hotels, restaurants, technology and IT, and other usages requiring significant capital expenditure.

-It’s important to note that you’re also able to make improvements if you are leasing, provided you get your landlord’s permission.
+It’s important to note that you’re also able to make improvements if you are leasing commercial real estate, provided you get your landlord’s permission.
 However, you will often be required to return the space to its original condition.
-So, you’ll need to factor in the cost of making good at the end of your lease.
+This is known as making good, and you’ll need to factor the costs of this in at the end of your commercial lease.